 The attorneys of Dunham & Jones know exactly how to tackle your charges and focus solely on family crimes.
 Our team is very familiar with the process ahead of you and we know how important it is to aggressively fight on your behalf through every step.
 Trust your future to attorneys who are not afraid of a challenge and will tirelessly pursue a positive resolution for you.
 Call 800-499-8455 today to schedule your free consultation to discuss the details of your unique situation.

 As defined in section 71.003 of the Texas Family Code, the term “family” is comprised of individuals who are related by blood or marriage, individuals who are former spouses of each other, individuals who are the parents of the same child (regardless of marriage), and foster children and parents, regardless if these individuals reside in the same household.
 A “household” is defined under the Texas Family Code § 71.005 as a unit where individuals live together in the same dwelling, regardless if they are related to each other or not.

 The Texas Family Code § 71.004 defines family violence as:

 - An act by a member of a family or household that is intended to cause physical harm, bodily injury, assault or sexual assault against another family or household member;

 - A threat by a family our household member that reasonably causes another family or household member to fear imminent physical harm, bodily injury, assault or sexual assault;

 - Dating violence.

-According to the Texas Family Code, “dating violence”, which can be involved in allegations of continuous family violence, is defined under Section 71.0021(a) of the Texas Family Code as an act that is committed against a victim:
+According to the Texas Family Code, dating violence, which can be involved in allegations of continuous family violence, is defined under Section 71.0021(a) as of the Family Code as an act that is committed against a victim: